secrettakehometest/unrevealed-takehome/docs/interview-process.md

 **Key Discussion Points:**

 **Background & Setup:**
-- Mark and Kyle both in Dallas metroplex (Mark in Richardson, Kyle in Dallas)
+- Candidate and Interviewer B both in [Metro Area] (Candidate in [City A], Interviewer B in [City B])
-- Mark runs Windows, had to reinstall Docker after system reformat
+- Candidate runs Windows, had to reinstall Docker after system reformat
 - Uses Docker to host Ruby on Rails backend with SQLite as the database
 - Front-end built with Bootstrap; Docker needed because of Windows environment constraints
 - Relies on Cursor (AI coding assistant) to generate unit tests, then manually sanity-checks them